We’re taking a short break!

 DC6 — High Density LED Ring

 Ring illumination for cylindrical container label inspection.
-Compensates for surface curvature.
+Makes up for surface curvature.
 Multi-wavelength for ink colour contrast optimisation.
 Strobe compatible.

 RODER Vision DL6 matrix illuminator label barcode datamatrix verification